 This Exhibit presents the Company's business segments in two subtotals, reflecting our two cores, the Acetyl Chain and Materials Solutions, based on similarities among customers, business models and technical processes.
-As described in the accompanying annual report on Form 10-K, the Acetyl Chain includes the Company's Acetyl Intermediates segment and the Industrial Specialties segment.
+As described in the Company's annual report on Form 10-K and quarterly reports on Form 10-Q, the Acetyl Chain includes the Company's Acetyl Intermediates segment and the Industrial Specialties segment.
 Materials Solutions includes the Company's Advanced Engineered Materials segment and the Consumer Specialties segment.